Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 A mortgage therefore shows credit creation in both accounting and structural terms.
 Accounting records the loan asset and deposit liability.
 The Trust Framework explains the underlying coordination: a regime-recognised expectation of future contribution is converted into present purchasing power.

 Modern bank money is therefore not merely a thing already waiting to be lent.
 In mortgage lending, it is created when a bank admits a borrower's future repayment capacity into its credit regime and records that forward commitment as both a loan and a deposit.

+## Case Study 6 — The Global Financial Crisis as Credibility Systemic Risk

+The Global Financial Crisis illustrates how credibility can appear diversified while remaining dependent on a concentrated underlying signal structure.

+In the years before the crisis, mortgage lending, securitisation, credit ratings, insurance-like guarantees, and institutional balance sheets created a complex chain of credit extension.
+Each layer appeared to distribute risk.
+Mortgages were pooled into securities, securities were tranched, ratings were assigned, investors bought exposure, and further instruments were built on top of the same underlying claims.

+Within the Trust Framework, the problem was not merely that individual borrowers defaulted.
+The deeper failure was that many credibility signals across the system depended on the same underlying assumptions.

+### 1. Mortgage Signals and Credit Extension

+Each mortgage began as an expectation of future repayment.

+Borrower income, employment, property valuation, credit history, and underwriting documentation generated signals from which lenders formed expectations about future repayment capacity.
+These expectations supported mortgage credit extension.

+When mortgages were pooled and securitised, those individual repayment expectations became inputs into a larger credibility structure.

+The securities appeared to transform many individual mortgage risks into diversified financial instruments.

+### 2. Signal Dependence Beneath Apparent Diversification

+The credibility of mortgage-backed securities depended on assumptions about borrower repayment, housing prices, refinancing availability, underwriting standards, and default correlation.

+Although thousands of loans were pooled together, many were exposed to the same structural conditions.
+If housing prices stopped rising, refinancing became difficult, underwriting weakness became visible, and borrower defaults became correlated.

+Signals that appeared independent were therefore dependent.

+Different ratings, tranches, guarantees, models, and market prices appeared to provide separate confirmation of credibility, but many traced back to the same underlying contribution reality: whether borrowers could continue paying and whether collateral values could sustain recovery.

+### 3. Credibility Stabilisation and Misrecognition

+Credit ratings helped stabilise credibility across the system.

+Investors who did not directly observe underlying mortgage quality relied on ratings as credibility signals.
+Institutions relied on models, historical data, market prices, and regulatory recognition.
+These signals appeared to make the instruments admissible for investment, balance-sheet holding, collateral use, and further credit creation.

+The problem was not simply lack of information.
+It was misrecognition of signal dependence.

+The system treated overlapping signals as if they provided independent confirmation.
+Credibility therefore stabilised around a structure that was narrower and more fragile than it appeared.

+### 4. Delayed Recognition and Sudden Collapse

+The weakness became visible only when underlying contribution outcomes changed.

+As defaults rose and housing prices fell, signals that had previously appeared stable were reinterpreted.
+The same securities, ratings, collateral assumptions, and balance-sheet valuations no longer carried the same meaning.

+This produced delayed recognition.

+Credibility did not decline smoothly in proportion to each individual mortgage failure.
+It collapsed across multiple instruments because the system suddenly recognised that many credibility signals were dependent on the same weakened foundation.

+### 5. Credit Overextension

+The crisis also illustrates credit overextension.

+Forward commitments expanded faster than verifiable future contribution could support.
+Mortgage credit, securitised claims, leveraged investment, liquidity commitments, and derivative exposures all depended on expected future cash flows from borrowers and collateral.

+When realised contribution failed to match these expectations, the system had to revise credibility across the credit structure.

+In Trust Framework terms, credit had extended beyond the informational depth and independence of the credibility basis supporting it.

+### 6. Regime Failure

+The crisis was also a regime failure.

+The relevant regimes — underwriting standards, rating processes, bank capital rules, investor due diligence, disclosure systems, and supervisory frameworks — did not possess sufficient discriminating capacity to distinguish genuinely diversified credibility from signal dependence.

+Admissibility was asserted, but not adequately exercised.

+The system admitted credit relationships and instruments whose aggregate exposure could not be bounded once the shared assumptions failed.

+### 7. The Structural Lesson

+The Global Financial Crisis shows that credibility is not strengthened merely by multiplying signals.
+It is strengthened when signals provide independent, attribution-stable, and regime-admissible evidence of future contribution.

+Where many signals depend on the same hidden source, credibility may appear stable while becoming systemically fragile.

+The crisis therefore illustrates several Trust Framework principles at once: signal dependence, delayed recognition, attribution revision, credibility systemic risk, credit overextension, and regime failure.

+It is a case in which trust did not fail only at the level of individual borrower behaviour.
+It failed because the system mistook concentrated signal dependence for diversified credibility.

 ## Case Study — Existing Trust Literature as Node-Specific Interpretations